cisocrgroup/Resources/manuals/pocoto-manual.md

 that contains the line locations for each line in the input xml page along with the recognized text of the line and the image snippet.

-Here is a simple example of the directory structure of an Ocropus project that can be processed with \pocoto{}.
-The project contains two xml files in the xml directory with their respective image files in the image directory.
+Here is a simple example of the directory structure of an OCRopus project that can be processed with \pocoto{}.
+The project contains two xml files in the xml directory with their respective image files (binarized) in the image directory.

 ```